paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 ### Zigbee2mqtt

 Zigbee2mqtt has support for CC2652R chip used on this board.
 Download the Z-Stack coordinator firmware from [@Koenkk's firmware repository](https://github.com/Koenkk/Z-Stack-firmware).

-As of writing, the latest firmware available is: [CC26X2R1_20200417.zip](https://raw.githubusercontent.com/Koenkk/Z-Stack-firmware/master/coordinator/Z-Stack_3.x.0/bin/CC26X2R1_20200417.zip).
+The firmware you'll need can be found under `coordinator/Z-Stack_3.x.0/bin/CC26X2R1_<date>.zip`, as of writing the latest version available is `CC26X2R1_20200805.zip`.
 Download and extract this and follow the ["Flashing using BSL"](#flashing-using-bsl) instructions to burn this on your zzh.

 #### Configuration